MerlinStar/portfolio/Brief Portfolio/README.md

 Hello.
-If you are here, here is the overview of my brief portfolio.
+If you are here, this is the overview of my brief portfolio.
 There are 3 parts.
 The first part is giving on overview of how I deal with a difficult situation.
 The second part is how I would approach improving a survey.
 The last part is my capstone that I did as part of my master's capstone.
 Later, I will change it to a project more elegant and refined.